anon-aadhaar/anon-aadhaar/README.md

 ```bash
 yarn pdf:pcd
 ```
-You can generate more pdf files have a same certificate by command:
+You can generate several PDF files with the same certificate by running the following command:
 ```bash
 yarn pdf:pcd other-file.pdf #other-file can be any name you want
 ```